Vladimir Stolyarenko: Early life and education

-In 1983, he graduated with honors from the Faculty of Finance and Credit of the Leningrad Institute of Finance and Economics at Voznesensky (now St. Petersburg State University of Economics, St. Petersburg State Economic University).
+In 1983, he graduated with honors from the Faculty of Finance and Banking of the Leningrad Institute of Finance and Economics (now St. Petersburg State University of Economics).

-In 1987, he graduated from the Moscow Financial Institute in the Department of International Monetary and Financial Relations.
+In 1987, he graduated from the Moscow Financial Institute in the Department of International Finance and Global Banking.

-In 1987-1993, he was an assistant professor at the Department of Monetary Circulation and Credit and associate professor at the Department of International Economic Relations at St. Petersburg State Economic University.
+From 1987-1993, he was an assistant professor at the Department of Money and Banking and associate professor at the Department of International Business at St. Petersburg State Economic University.

 Career

 From 1990 to 1993, Stolyarenko headed the Russian office of the Paris based consulting and auditing firm SECAFI also spelled Alpha-Secafi or Secafi Alpha SA, which is a subsidiary of the December 1983 established Alpha Group (Groupe Alpha) owned by Pierre Ferracci.

-Stolyarenko was senior vice president of the Leningrad (Saint Petersburg) branch of the bank JSB Imperial (АБ «Империал») from 1993 to 1998 and worked under Andrey Kostin.
+Stolyarenko was senior vice president of the Leningrad (Saint Petersburg) branch of the bank JSB Imperial (АБ «Империал») from 1993 to 1998.
 Imperial focused on oil and natural gas supplies to East Germany and later to Germany including the oil-for-pipes program.